niemopen/niem-naming-design-rules/ndr6src.md

 **Rule 9-24:** Import specifies local resource || An element `xs:import` MUST specify a schema document, which MUST be a local resource.
 (NEW)

 The schema document may be specified by a `{}schemaLocation` attribute in the `xs:import` element, or by XML Catalog resolution of the `{}namespace` attribute, or both.
 Requiring a local resource ensures that the component definitions are known and fixed.
+Forbidding the use of a remote resource eliminates certain security vulnerabilities.

 ## 9.2 Rules for XSD types

 This section provides rules for *type definitions* in the XSD representation of a model.
 A type definition in XML Schema can create a complex data type - a type for elements with child elements - with `xs:complexType`).
 It can also create a simple data type, a type for elements with a literal value, with `xs:simpleType`.

-**Rule 9-25:** Name of type definitions || A type definition that does not define a [*proxy type*](#def) MUST have a name ending in "Type"; all other XSD components MUST NOT.
+**Rule 9-25:** Name of type definitions || A type definition that does not define a [proxy type](#def) MUST have a name ending in "Type"; all other XSD components MUST NOT.
 (N5R 11-2)

 Use of the representation term Type immediately identifies XML types in a NIEM-conformant schema and prevents naming collisions with corresponding XML elements and attributes.
-The exception for proxy types ensures that simple NIEM-compatible uses of base XML Schema types are familiar to people with XML Schema experience (*cf*[§9.5](#95-rules-for-proxy-types)).
+The exception for proxy types ensures that simple NIEM-compatible uses of base XML Schema types are familiar to people with XML Schema experience. *(See [§9.5](#95-rules-for-proxy-types))*.

 **Rule 9-26:** Name of simple type definitions || A simple type definition MUST have a name ending in "SimpleType"; all other XSD components MUST NOT.
 (N5R 11-4)